haq2682/pulse/README.md

 - **`frontend/`** — React/Vite single-page app (port 5173)
 - **`cleaning/`, `mapping/`, `transformation/`, `analysis/`, `machine-learning/`** — PySpark-based data pipeline stages
+  - **Note:** The `machine-learning/` stage is currently disabled project-wide.
+Model training produced unreliable results with inconsistent accuracy scores, and the training process itself took an extended amount of time, which in turn delayed completion of the broader data engineering pipeline.
+The machine-learning code and its Airflow DAG wiring remain in the repository (with the DAG registration commented out) so the stage can be re-enabled once these issues are resolved.
 - **`airflow/`** — DAGs for batch, streaming, and ML-retrain orchestration
 - **`nifi/`** — data ingestion flow templates
+  - **Note:** Apache NiFi has been disabled in the current data ingestion architecture.
+Source files are now uploaded directly from the React frontend to MinIO object storage buckets, bypassing the NiFi flow described here.
+The NiFi flow templates and their local-development setup instructions remain documented below for local-development and historical reference.
 - **CDC ingestion via Debezium**, supporting PostgreSQL, MySQL, MariaDB, MongoDB, SQL Server, Oracle, Db2, Vitess, Spanner, and Informix as external source connectors.
 Cassandra is not supported by the system.